-Unite your design background with world-renowned managerial and leadership expertise.
+Unite your creative background with world-renowned managerial and leadership expertise.

 About the Program

-Designed for mid-career or senior professionals, this program is ideal for designers and other creatives looking to become better leaders, drive innovation, navigate change, expand their network, or optimize their teams to drive growth.
-Averaging between 20–40 attendees a year, this experience is consistently ranked one of the most valuable experiences of participants’ careers.
+Designed for mid-career or senior professionals, this program is ideal for creatives striving to become better leaders and expand their network.
+Averaging between 40 to 45 participants per cohort, this experience is often described as the most valuable of their careers.

 Agenda

 Your cohort meets weekly, on Thursdays, for a full day of learning.
-Sessions typically occur between 10 a.m.–4 p.m.
-EDT, with some days running slightly shorter or longer depending on that day's agenda.
+Sessions typically occur between 10 a.m. to 4 p.m.
+ET, with some days running slightly shorter or longer depending on that day's agenda.

 Faculty